JustinS25/Pymaceuticals-Challenge/README.md

 - Ask BCS helped with appending data in for loop to create box plot.

+- sym argument used to make outliers of boxplot different color.

 - st.linregress() function found in class slides 5.3